 If there’s one thing I’ve learned since throwing myself into the world of writing, it’s that everyone has something to say about writing.
-It’s swarmed with so much information and opinion, that it’s easy to lose yourself among it, and sometimes, all we need, is someone coming from the same place, telling us what we need to hear.
+It’s swarmed with so much information and opinion, that it’s easy to lose yourself among it.
+Sometimes, all we need is someone coming from the same place, telling us what we need to hear, and validating our wisdom.
 So, before the holidays, and as a new year approaches, I thought this article would be an appropriate one to write.

 ✓ DO – Believe in Yourself

 Doubts will be your worst enemy.
 Belief will be your best friend.
 If you don’t believe you can do this, it won’t matter if a million others do.
 Believe you can, and don’t stop.
 You’re writing for a reason.
 Trust in that, and the rest will fall into place.

 ✓ DO – Be open to continuous learning

 No one is born in this world knowing everything.
 If you decide one day you’re going to be a writer, then know that—especially if you want to make a profession out of it—that you’re going to be learning a new trade, even if you believe you’re a good writer.
 Novels have different rules to journalism; journalism has different rules to poetry; poetry has different rules to non-fiction.
 You get the gist.
 But being open to learning and growing will do you a huge favor.
 Know it’s a continuous learning process that never stops, and by staying open to it, you will move faster, learn quicker, and make many progressive steps on your journey.

 ✓ DO – know you’re not alone

 Creative professions can be tough sometimes because we often put our souls into what we do, putting it out there for the world to see.
 Know that you’re never alone, and you’re not the only one who is going through this.
 Reach out to like-minded people so they can be an arm around the shoulder when the going gets tough.
 They will understand when many people don’t.